terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string`;
 Gets the [`type`](#https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#input_types) to use if the associated `HTMLInputElement` is an `INPUT` (vs `SELECT` or `TEXTAREA`).

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.type` RBL Framework calculation value
+1. `rbl-input.type` RBLe Framework calculation value
 1. `model.type` property
 1. `text` if no value provided.